mwojewnik/blixTest/README.md

 2. Navigate to the project directory: `cd BleakTest`
 3. Install dependencies: `npm install` or `yarn install`

+## Installation Instructions for iOS

+To run the application on iOS devices, follow the steps below:

+1. Open your terminal.

+2. Navigate to the `ios` directory by executing the following command:

+    ```bash
+    cd ios
+    ```

+3. Update the project dependencies by entering:

+    ```bash
+    pod update
+    ```

+4. Next, install all dependencies by using the command:

+    ```bash
+    pod install
+    ```

+5. After the installation is complete, return to the main project directory by executing:

+    ```bash
+    cd ..
+    ```

 ## Running

 ### Android